minhtuan29/english-vocabulary/README.md

-# The software for learning English by HTML CSS JavaScript
+# The software for learning English
 Visit this link to use software online: https://minhtuan29.github.io/english-vocabulary/
 This software cannot be used on mobile phones, forgive me.